Horse64/core.horse64.org/docs/Features.md

 Comparison with other languages and use cases
 ---------------------------------------------

+⚠️⚠️⚠️ **Horse64 is currently very unfinished.
+The following information is based on the target state of a first release, and not reflective of the current work in progress version. ⚠️⚠️⚠️

 Horse64 is a dynamically typed, high-level language.
 Here is how it compares to the other programming languages [Python](https://python.org),